FILING FOR DISABILITY IN COLORADO

-Additionally, it is also possible to have a combination of disabling impairments.
-If you have more than one physical condition, then you may be eligible for benefits under “equalling” the disability rules.
-Find out more about winning disability benefits with medical records here.
+If you have more than one physical condition, then you may win benefits because you “equal” SSA’s rules.
+Find out more about winning SSD benefits with medical records.

 Our law firm can also help you win SSD or SSI benefits if you have a mental condition that prevents you from working for more than 12 months.
-For example, you may have one mental impairment or a combination of mental conditions.
+For example, you may have one mental disease or a combination of mental conditions.
 Either way, we can help you with your case.
-Disability benefits are available for many different mental health disorders, including:
+SSD and SSI benefits are available for many different mental health conditions including:

 - Attention Deficit Disorder -ADD/ADHD